dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 To actually put a thread to sleep, we'd need to do the following:

 - Change the thread's status to `SLEEPING`.
 Now the scheduler will not run it since it's not in the `READY` state.
-- Set the `wake_time` variable to the requested amount of time in the future.
+- Set the `wake_time` variable to the wakeup time, that is: `current_time + requested_sleep_time`
 - Force the scheduler to change tasks, so that the sleep function does not immediately return, and then sleep on the next task switch.

 We will need to modify the scheduler to check the wake time of any sleeping threads it encounters.
 If the wake time is in the past, then we can change the thread's state back to `READY`.

-As an example of how this might be implemented is shown below:
+As an example of how the sleep function might be implemented is shown below:

 ```c
 void thread_sleep(thread_t* thread, size_t millis) {